jballands/jonathanballands.me/public/markdown/helloJBMe.md

 and it cost me $7.99/month on Heroku just to keep it running with reasonable response time.

 A personal website doesn't need fancy custom endpoints.
 It just needs to show pretty HTML pages that shine me in a good light on a static web server.
-That's like, $1/month on S3 (about $7/month cheaper).
+That's like, $1/month on S3.

 This version *does* run on a static S3 bucket.
 But I still want to do fancy things, like a custom blog system with async page loading.
 That leads me to...